Italian Pasta Fagioli Recipe

 DIRECTIONS:

-• In a large dutch oven heat the olive oil over medium heat and add the chopped garlic.
-Sweat the garlic until fragrant and translucent, but don’t brown it.
+• In a large dutch oven heat 2 tablespoons olive oil over medium heat and add the 5 large cloves garlic.
+Sweat the garlic until fragrant and translucent, but don't brown it.

-• Increase the heat to medium high and add the pancetta.
-Cook for one minute, stirring occasionally, then add the Italian sausage and cook, stirring occasionally until the sausage has browned.
+• Increase the heat to medium-high and add 4 ounces pancetta.
+Cook for one minute, stirring occasionally, then add 1 pound Italian sausage and cook, stirring occasionally, until the sausage has browned.

-• Add the onion, carrot, celery mixture and sauté until the vegetables are tender.
+• Add 1 medium onion, 2 medium carrots, 2 medium stalks celeryand sauté until the vegetables are tender.

-• Add the tomatoes, can of cannellini beans (including the liquid) and the chicken stock.
+• Add 14 ounces diced tomatoes in their juice, 30 ounces cannellini beans (including the liquid) and 3 cups chicken stock from rotisserie chicken.
 Stir to combine.
-Add the oregano, bay leaves, crushed red pepper and parmesan cheese rind (if using).
-Stir, then cover with a tight fitting lid, bring the pot to a low simmer and cook for 20 minutes.
+Add 1 teaspoon dried oregano, 2 bay leaves, ½ teaspoon crushed red pepper and parmesan cheese rind (if using).
+Stir, then cover with a tight-fitting lid, bring the pot to a low simmer and cook for 20 minutes.

-• While the soup is simmering, cook the orzo pasta to al dente, according to the package directions.
-Drain the pasta and set aside.
+• While the soup is simmering, cook ½ pound small pasta to al dente, according to the package directions.
+Drain the pasta and rinse with cold water to stop the cooking.
+Set aside.

 • Taste the soup and adjust seasonings as needed according to your tastes.